-But which credit card is best for groceries?
-With so many great options, we’ve picked out our current favorite credit cards to use at the supermarket.
+But which credit card is best for groceries right now?
+CNN Underscored has picked our current favorite credit cards to use at the supermarket.
 The right card truly depends on your needs and shopping habits, but rest assured — there’s a card for everyone.

-Chase Sapphire Reserve: Best for flexible travel rewards
+American Express® Gold Card: Best for travel rewards

 Amazon Prime Rewards Visa Signature: Best for Whole Foods and Amazon Fresh